Kington St Michael Village Shop & Post Point

 moos, clucks, grunts and bleats in the right order as it is sourced locally!

-The shop is starting a monthly meat raffle in April.
+The shop is holding a monthly meat raffle.

 Tickets are £1 each, available from the shop, for a chance to win locally sourced meat/joint.